 Pro: Saving Money

 It can get pricey the first time around, especially if you’re growing indoors.
-The short-term costs may be worth it for the long-term savings, though.
+The short-term costs may be worth it for the long-term savings, though, if done successfully.

 Con: Steep Learning Curve

 Growing cannabis plants is not for the faint of heart.
 You’ll need to spend considerable time learning about seeds, clones, temperature and humidity control, nutrients, water schedules, pH levels, and light schedules.
 You’ll need to know about the different stages of flowering and drying and curing.

 If you’re growing outside, you’ll also have to contend with bugs, mold, and fungi that could make your entire crop useless by the time the plants are ready.
 It may seem cheap and easy, but it’s actually pretty difficult to successfully grow high-quality cannabis plants as a beginner.
 All your efforts could be for naught.

 Growing cannabis is a major time sink, too, so make sure you have the time to dedicate to your new hobby before you get started.
 It definitely isn’t a quick and easy way to replace buying medical-grade cannabis.
 It’s a big commitment.